scality/bert-e/templates/conflict.md

-:bangbang: I've encountered a conflict when I tried to merge `{{ source.name }}` into `{{ destination.name }}`.
+There was a conflict during the merge of
+`{{ source.name }}` into `{{ destination.name }}`.

 Here are the steps to resolve this conflict: